David-F-G-Flores/1-MGI-search-R-/README.md

 # MGI-search-R-
-To query MouseMine and add constraints
+To query MouseMine for  and add constraints

 Load intermine and list mines.